shatabdidutta/bigquery-logistics-data-cleaning/README.md

 * Duplicate reporting
 * Incorrect inventory tracking

-The dataset contains duplicate shipment entries that must be removed before analysis.
+The dataset does not contain duplicate shipment entries that must be removed before analysis.

 ---